Herbs and Brain Function

 Makes Food Tasty, Makes Brain Smart!

-Herbs not only serve to make tastier meals but also can effect your thinking, literally!
-Herbs and brain function have long relationship.
+Herbs not only serve to make tastier meals but also can affect your thinking, literally!
+Herbs and brain function have a long relationship.
 Herbs have a profound role in boosting many functions of the brain.
 In fact, for thousands of years, herbs have been used to improve memory, enhance mental abilities, increase concentration, raise mental alertness and increase attention spans.
 They act in a number of ways.

 Herbal Brain Benefits

 - First and foremost they improve circulation and thus provide increased oxygen and nourishment to brain cells and tissues, essentially pumping more fuel to the brain.

 - Protect nerve cells by acting as antioxidants preventing their damage by free radicals that harm cells and their DNA.
 Antioxidants are also proven cancer fighters.